Frank Beamer: Honors and tributes

+"Beamerball"

 During Beamer's tenure at Virginia Tech, putting points on the scoreboard has become a full team effort with the offensive, defensive and special teams units.
 Often when the team scores one or more non-offensive touchdowns, the style of play is described as "Beamerball".
 Since Beamer's first season in 1987, a player at every position on the defensive unit has scored at least one touchdown, and 35 different players have scored touchdowns on Virginia Tech's special teams.